H2ski/Fake-Minting-Page/README.md

-# 🖼️ Seaport/Permit Drainer by H2ski 🌟
+# 🖼️ Fake Minting Page by H2ski 🌟

 # 🔨 WHAT IS A FAKE MINITING PAGE ?